How difficult can it be to say a simple phrase such as “hello” in Russian?

 This is the easiest of all the Russian greetings.
 It’s also the most common after Здравствуйте.

-You can say привет in almost every informal situation.
+You can say привет in almost all informal situations.
 So say it to your friends, family (except your grandparents), close colleagues, or people obviously younger than you.

 As we spoke about before, if you’re unsure whether привет is the right word, it’s better to wait.